govau/syslog-to-loggregator/README.md

-# syslog_to_loggregator
+# syslog_to_loggregator BOSH release

-Start a syslog server, and forward to [loggregator](https://github.com/cloudfoundry/loggregator).
+A BOSH release to add a syslog server which forwards logs to [loggregator](https://github.com/cloudfoundry/loggregator).

+Currently it's main use case is to forward logs from haproxy in the [cloud.gov.au frontend](frontend-boshrelease) to loggregator.

 Uses the [Go Client Library for Loggregator](https://github.com/cloudfoundry/go-loggregator).

 ## Usage

-syslog_to_loggregator is written to be colocated with a metron_agent, and uses the dropsonde protocol.
+This BOSH release is intended to be added to an existing instance_group and colocated with a metron_agent.

 ## Development